kenplusplus/tdx-tools/CONTRIBUTING.md

 ### Body format

-Body text should usually not go past 72 chacters per line.
+Body text should usually not go past 72 characters per line.
 This is not a hard rule and can be broken where appropriate.
 For example, if error text is included in the commit body and is longer than 72 characters, it does not need to be broken into shorter lines.